apache/flink/docs/content/docs/deployment/resource-providers/standalone/docker.md

 * `--allowNonRestoredState` (optional): Skip broken savepoint state

   Additionally you can specify this argument to allow that savepoint state is skipped which cannot be restored.

+* `--jar-file` (optional): the path of jar artifact

+  You can specify this argument to point the job artifacts stored in [flink filesystem]({{< ref "docs/deployment/filesystems/overview" >}}) or Http/Https.
+Flink will fetch it when deploy the job.
+  (e.g., s3://my-bucket/my-flink-job.jar).

 If the main function of the user job main class accepts arguments, you can also pass them at the end of the `docker run` command.